1. Introduction

 The core parts of the JUnit test are pretty basic once we have the HTTPS/Authn-enabled RestTemplate and baseUrl injected.

-Review: Standard RestTemplate Construction Used to Date
+Review: Standard RestTemplate Construction used

 public RestTemplate authnUser(RestTemplateBuilder builder,